ADACS-Australia/hackweek-materials/Intro_to_R/README.md

 You will need R (the programming language) and preferably RStudio (an IDE for R) installed.
 - Go to [CRAN](https://cran.r-project.org/index.html), the Comprehensive R Archive Network to downlaod R.
 - You can download the RStudio IDE [here](https://rstudio.com/products/rstudio/download/#download).
+- You can also follow this online tutorial: https://learnr-examples.shinyapps.io/ex-setup-r/

 The packages we will use throughout the tutorial are:
 - tidyverse